May 19, 2018 | 7:30 am - 5:00 pm

 7007 Bayway Dr.

-The Boy Scout Merit Badge Fair is an opportunity for Boy Scouts, Venturers, and Sea Scouts of any rank, to work towards one or two merit badges.
+The Merit Badge Fair is an opportunity for Scouts in troops and crews to work towards one or two merit badges.
 These are not giveaway merit badges, and this is not a merit badge factory.
 Each Scout is expected to fulfill all the requirements by attending classes and reading the merit badge book and preparing ahead of time.
 Scouts are expected to participate fully during the class in order to receive full credit for the requirements completed onsite.

 Adult participation is required to offer this event.
 Every unit with Scouts participating is expected to provide volunteers.